Javascript is not enabled.

 Cavan Images/Getty Images

-Communicating with doctors and managing medical care have been among the most stressful aspects of caring for my loved ones — but also among the most rewarding.
+Communicating with doctors and advocating for your loved ones are among the most stressful aspects of caregiving — but also among the most rewarding.

 I know I’ve had a positive impact on the quality of care my parents and my sister have received.
 Still, managing often complicated, confusing treatments can be overwhelming, and no one is perfect at it.
 Even doctors have told me they struggle when it’s their turn to take on this role.

 All we can do is make, or help our loved ones make, the best decisions we can with the most thorough information available.
-That's why communication is crucial.
-Many patients are adrift in the sea of health care, with no one to advocate for them.
-Here are some tips for communicating with your loved ones’ health care team.
+That’s why communication is crucial.
+Here are some tips for working with your loved ones’ health care team.

 Make sure your loved ones have advance directives in place.
-A power of attorney (POA) for health care gives you or someone else on the caregiving team the legal right to talk with practitioners, manage your family member's health care and make decisions if the person is unable to do so.
+A medical power of attorney (POA) or health care surrogate designation gives you or someone else on the caregiving team the legal right to talk with practitioners, manage your family member’s health care and make decisions if the person is unable to do so.

 In addition, most hospitals and doctors have patients sign a Health Insurance Portability & Accountability Act (HIPAA) release form, which indicates who is authorized to receive a patient’s medical information.
 This will help even if you don’t have POA.